Baraah-Rn/Baraah-Rn/README.md

 I strongly believe that women should play a huge role in the tech-job market as young women.
 Therefore, a while ago, I started my journey with HackYourFuture to know what coding is really about and to have a career in IT.

-You can reach me: https://www.linkedin.com/in/baraah-ranneh/
+You can reach me:
+ https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/linkedin-3-16.png (LinkedIn icon without padding) https://www.linkedin.com/in/baraah-ranneh/
 <!--
 **Baraah-Rn/Baraah-Rn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.